|Copyright 2002-2018. All Rights Reserved. Eagle Seed Company.

 field drying was problematic, says Atkinson.
 The soybean stems weren't

-enough to bale.
-She plans further work to find out how much conditioning is
+to bale.
+She plans further work to find out how much conditioning is needed.

-needed.
-Wider windrows should speed drying, too, and narrower rows might
+Wider windrows should speed drying, too, and narrower rows might result in

-varieties and mowed the crop into windrows after last fall's first frost.
-The
+and mowed the crop into windrows after last fall's first frost.
+The beans were

-beans were about 5' tall, and since both varieties are indeterminate, plant
+about 5' tall, and since both varieties are indeterminate, plant tops had new

 “It had monster leaves and the silage smells just like alfalfa silage,” he adds.

 Hay and Forage Grower Mag.
 Excerpted by Neil Teitz, p 11-10

 Independent Research: Fuller Cattle Farm and Marcantel Cattle Farm